codyhxyz/teller-cli/README.md

 Two obvious directions you can take this project if you want to remix it:

-1. Extend the tool for specific financial uses:
+1. Customize the tool with a nice frontend, and backend convenience features tailored for specific financial workflows:
    - budget creation
    - cash-flow review
    - spending analysis